Sections In This Article

 Firstly there are functional uses, such as increasing manufacturing efficiency, or, in conjunction with 3D printing to increase speed and decrease costs of prototyping.

 The second use of algorithmic design is for aesthetics.
 Algorithms are used in creative fields, generating art, music, and literature.
-Generative adversarial networks (GANs) create art and deep learning models generate music compositions or assist in creative writing, showcasing how algorithms contribute to creative endeavors.
+Generative adversarial networks (GANs) create art and deep learning models generate music compositions or assist in creative writing, showcasing how algorithms contribute to creative endeavours.

 Algorithms play an increasingly significant role in various design disciplines, revolutionizing creative processes and offering innovative solutions.
 Their application extends across diverse fields like graphic design, sound design, product design, and more, enhancing efficiency, creativity, and functionality.